 It is one thing to exist for the benefit of the public; it is another to earn the public’s trust through ethical leadership and responsible practices.
 The good will earned by accountable and transparent nonprofits is one of, if not the most important, of its assets.
-Donors will give to organizations they trust to use their charitable gifts wisely.
+Donors will give to organizations they trust will use their contributions wisely.
 Volunteers will invest their time in causes when they trust that the nonprofit is acting ethically.
-And clients and consumers will return to a nonprofit for services, and recommend that nonprofit to others, when the nonprofit has shown to be accountable for its actions.
-Increasingly, regulators, charity watchdogs, and the media have raised their voices and thus the pressure on nonprofits to act ethically by forcing nonprofits to be transparent in their financial dealings and also to be responsive and accountable when complaints surface about their conduct.
+And clients and consumers will return to a nonprofit for services, and recommend that nonprofit to others, when the nonprofit has shown it is accountable for its actions, transparent in its financial dealings, and responsive when concerns come to the nonprofit's attention.

-One of the most prominent laws affecting nonprofit accountability is the federal law known as the Sarbanes-Oxley Act of 2002, which created significant accountability requirements for publicly traded companies and included two provisions that are also applicable to nonprofits: (a) a prohibition against destruction of documents that are tied to a criminal investigation, and (b) a prohibition of retaliation against whistleblowers.
-As a result of the Act (and recent revisions to the IRS Form 990) most nonprofits are now aware that they should have a board-approved whistleblower protection policy, and a document retention/destruction policy.
+In addition to the IRS regulations that require charitable nonprofits to operate for public benefit, a prominent law primarily affecting publicly traded companies that also affects nonprofit conduct and accountability is the federal law known as the Sarbanes-Oxley Act of 2002, which includes two provisions that apply to nonprofits: (1) a prohibition against destruction of documents that are tied to a criminal investigation, and (2) a prohibition of retaliation against whistleblowers.
+As a result of the Act (and questions posed on the IRS Form 990) most nonprofits are now aware of the "best practices" of having a board-approved whistleblower protection policy, and a document retention/destruction policy.

-Nonprofits often engage with clients and consumers in ways that touch on confidential matters.
+Nonprofits often engage with clients and consumers in ways that touch on confidential matters and it's important for the nonprofit to maintain the trust of those it serves.
 All nonprofits should consider whether adopting a confidentiality policy is appropriate.

 Connect with local resources and expertise Find